cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

 This playbook  will do all the installation and setup on the Ghost server to integrate monitoring Zabbix.

-For now, our monitoring server and client are configured.
+Now, our monitoring server and client are configured.
 We need to access the Zabbix Web UI using the IP address of our server http://X.X.X.X

-Le playbook en question va faire toutes les opérations d'installation et de configuration sur le serveur Ghost pour l'intégrer au serveur     Zabbix.
 For your host (server Ghost here), can be monitoring by the Zabbix server, you must do the following operations:

     * Click on Configuration Menu